-In this article, we're going to help you pick the best mechanical pencil for you.
+In this article, we're going to walk through the best mechanical pencils available right now.
 We'll start by explaining exactly what a mechanical pencil is and what to look for when choosing one, before running through our picks for the best mechanical pencils for drawing and for writing.
+Not sure if you're after a mechanical pencil or not?
+Take a look at our more general list of the best pencils around right now.

 Mechanical pencils have been around for years, and there are many models that cater specifically to artists and designers who will be holding them all day.
-For those of you not in the know, a mechanical pencil is one that you don’t have to sharpen.
-That's because the graphite (aka the 'lead') is not bonded to the outer casing, as in a traditional wooden pencil, but is mechanically extended as you write or draw.
+For those of you not in the know, a mechanical pencil is one you don’t have to sharpen.
+That's because the graphite, or lead, is not bonded to the outer casing, as in a traditional wooden pencil.
+Instead, you pop your lead into a well built into the pencil, and click to extend it as you wear it down.

 Benefits of mechanical pencils

-Many artists prefer using a mechanical pencil even for more expressive and imaginative work, as the finer lines produced are usually easier to erase.
-They may also prefer them from an ergonomic standpoint, because a mechanical pencil's size and weight remains consistent, whereas a wood pencil gets finer the more you sharpen it.
+Many artists prefer using a mechanical pencil even for more expressive and imaginative work, because a mechanical pencil's size and weight remains consistent, whereas a wood pencil gets finer the more you sharpen it.
+The finer lines lines produced are usually easier to erase.

-Finally, whether you’re using a pencil for writing or drawing, mechanical pencils are cost-effective and convenient, because you only need to replace the lead once it has run out, not the whole pencil.
-But if you're really not feeling them and are more into wooden pencils, be sure to take a look at our list of the best pencils around right now.
+Finally, whether you’re using a pencil for writing or drawing, mechanical pencils are typically more cost-effective in the long run, because you only need to replace the lead once it has run out, not the whole pencil.
+And it's also convenient not to have to tout around a sharpener with you at all times.

-There is a wide range of mechanical pencils on the market, and so there are certain things to consider when choosing one.
+There is a wide range of options on the market, and so there are certain things to consider when choosing the best mechanical pencil for you.

 The first is the diameter of the lead you wish to use.
 If you wish to draw very fine lines, you’ll want to go for a 0.3mm lead.
 For writing and most drawing, you’ll probably prefer a 0.5mm lead.
 A thicker, 0.7mm lead, meanwhile, may be better for sketching and non-detailed drawing.
 Other sizes are also available for specialist uses.

-Also think about the mechanism you wish to use to advance your lead.
-The three most common mechanisms are a push-button, which may be on the side or the top; a twist operation, which is more often seen in older models; and a 'shake' advance.
+Also think about the mechanism used to extend the lead.
+The three most common mechanisms are a push-button, which may be on the side or the top of the pencil; a twist operation, which is more often seen in older models; and a 'shake' advance.

-Weight is also important, as is grip: some pencils have special features, such as a bumpy texture, to improve this.
+Weight is also important, as is grip: some pencils have special features, such as a bumpy texture, to improve this and make your mechanical pencil more ergonomic.

 Mechanical pencils for drawing